soumya997/100DaysofDSA/Day_11_to_20/Day_14/README.md

 ## Hash Table:
 - It is an array of fixed size table
 - Array elements indexed by a key, which is mapped to an array index(0 to table-1)
+- A balanced binary search tree is used for implimenting a map.

 <p align="center">
     <img src="../../imgs/hash_map.png" width="500">